ryanemmans/reading-notes/code301/class-01.md

 - How do we seperate parent and child react files?
 - How can we practice creating components?
 - How are components connected to the interface?
-- Is JSX completely seperate from JavaScript?
+- Is JSX completely separate from JavaScript?

 [back](../README.md)